Are you prepared to leverage the power of mobile in your digital marketing strategy?

 Half of all internet traffic now comes from mobile devices and 67% of the world’s population use mobile phones.

-These up-to-date mobile marketing statistics tell the story of mobile’s reach from 2020 and beyond.
-No data older than last year!
+These up-to-date mobile marketing statistics tell the story of mobile’s reach from 2021 and beyond.

 How strong is your brand experience on mobile?
 It better be good - and here's why!

 Mobile Marketing Contributes $4.1 Trillion to World GDP...
 Up to $4.9 Trillion in 2024